 BOUNCERS dove into work for their first day at seven different worksites around Duncanville.
 We are thankful for the local Baptist churches that provided lunches to these hardworking students!
 The students will be at their individual sites until Friday of this... [continue]

 by Guest Author on June 14, 2016 in great commandment

 The Lord is always good, but the Lord has been especially good these passed few days here on the island of Lesvos, Greece.
 The beauty here is unimaginable.
 The rolling hills, the glistening Aegean Sea, the Greeks whose smiles and warm nature always make your day.
 At times you might forget that just a couple miles away lies a refugee camp.
 While the tension and the hurt is palpable and real, I cannot deny that the very essence of God flows through every inch of that camp and the entire island.

-As the days have passed in the camp, there have been families I've/p>... [continue]
+As the days have passed in the camp, there have been families I've come to know and love, children who I could see playing on my street back... [continue]

 It's Time to Begin!